-On June 11, 1941, a second raid took place in Amsterdam as a result of the attacks on buildings occupied by the German Wehrmacht.
+On 11 June 1941, a second raid took place in Amsterdam as a result of the attacks on buildings occupied by the German Wehrmacht.
 Jewish cafes and sports clubs were ransacked.
 310 young Jewish men were arrested by the Amsterdam police and Ordnungspolizei.
 Some came from the Jewish working village of Wieringermeer.
-They were taken to the SD building on Euterpestraat and then to Camp Schoorl.
+They were taken to the SD building on Euterpestraat and then to Kamp Schoorl.
 Some were released for health reasons.
-The rest of the men were sent to Camp Mauthausen on June 26, 1941.
-The raid was revenge for a bomb attack by the resistance on May 14, 1941 and an attack on the Luftwaffe telephone exchange on June 3, 1941.
+The rest of the men were sent to Camp Mauthausen on 26 June 1941.
+The raid was revenge for a bomb attack by the resistance on 14 May 1941 and an attack on the Luftwaffe telephone exchange on 3 June 1941.
 None of the Jewish men returned from Camp Mauthausen.

 The Nazis arrested 310 young Jewish men.
 Otto Frank was not arrested, but friends and neighbours from the Merwedeplein area, where he had been living for eight years, were.
 The raid happened a day before Anne Frank’s 12th birthday.

 As a precaution, Otto Frank and other men from the square frequently spent the night at the homes of non-Jewish friends or colleagues.
 In all likelihood, these events prompted Otto Frank to start thinking about a proper hiding place.
 After attempts to emigrate to the US had failed, he started working on plans to take his family into hiding in the Secret Annex in earnest in the spring of 1942.